ITSUREN/DSA/NOTES/Stack.md

 &nbsp;
 # 🧰 Applications
-- Stack may be used in the Conversion between prefix, infix and postfix Operations and Evaluation of these Expressions.
+- Stack may be used in the Conversion between prefix, infix and postfix Expression, and the Evaluation of these Expressions.
 - Expressions are Mathematical Statements consisting of **Operands** and **Operators**
 - Expression here are of three types.
     1. **Prefix**: